CWOChris/operum-ostensae/README.md

 * [Badges](#badges)

 ## :hourglass: Installation
-* After any changes are made, be sure to run npm deploy from the my-portfolio directory to facilitate functionality with GH Pages.
+* After any changes are made, be sure to run npm run deploy from the my-portfolio directory to facilitate functionality with GH Pages.

 ## :arrows_counterclockwise: Usage
 *